MaskedJazzy/Manganelo-Keys/README.md

 📦 Press load unpacked in the top left corner - select the folder for the files you just extracted.

-📖 Go to manganato - start reading a manga and use the arrow keys to change chapter :)
+📖 Go to Manganelo - start reading a manga and use the arrow keys to change chapter :)